Skip to Content

 Explore the historic downtown

 Like most people who visit Santa Fe, we spent a lot of time in the old town.
-The neighborhood is built around Santa Fe Plaza, a small park with chile peppers hanging from its lamp posts, a hanful of food vendors and busking musicians.
+The neighborhood is built around Santa Fe Plaza, a small park with chile peppers hanging from its lamp posts, a handful of food vendors and busking musicians.

 walking tour is a good introduction to the old town, which has a treasure trove of history and legends in its walls.